skkuej/thyroid_ML/README.md

 ### LICENSE
 /*******************************************************

- * Copyright (C) 2019-2020 Eunjin Kim, Hwanho Cho <dmswlskim970606@gmail.com, nara9313@gmail.com>
+ Copyright (C) 2019-2020 Eunjin Kim, Hwanho Cho <dmswlskim970606@gmail.com, nara9313@gmail.com>

- *
- * This file is part of Radiomics Based on Thyroid Ultrasound Project.
+ This file is part of Radiomics Based on Thyroid Ultrasound Project.

- *
- * Radiomics Based on Thyroid Ultrasound Project can not be copied and/or distributed without the express
- * permission of MRK, JHS, HJP, HHC, EJK, SYH
+ Radiomics Based on Thyroid Ultrasound Project can not be copied and/or distributed without the express permission of MRK, JHS, HJP, HHC, EJK and SYH
- *

  *******************************************************/

 ### Acknowledge